consulo/consulo-dev.github.io/docs/basics/persisting_state_of_components.md

 It has the following fields:
 * `name` (required) — specifies the name of the state (name of the root tag in XML).
-* `storages` — one or more of `@com.intellij.openapi.components.Storage` annotations to specify the storage locations.
+* `storages` — one or more of `@consulo.component.persist.Storage` annotations to specify the storage locations.
   Optional for project-level values — standard project file is used in this case.
 * `reloadable` (optional) — if set to false, complete project (or application) reload is required when the XML file is changed externally, and the state has changed.

-The simplest ways of specifying the `@Storage` annotation are as follows (since 2016.x; for previous versions, please see [old version](https://github.com/JetBrains/intellij-sdk-docs/blob/5dcb02991cf828a7d4680d125ce56b4c10234146/basics/persisting_state_of_components.md) of this document):
+The simplest ways of specifying the `@Storage` annotation are as follows:

-* `@Storage("yourName.xml")` If a component is project-level — for `.ipr` based projects standard project file is used automatically - no need to specify anything.
+* `@Storage("yourName.xml")` If a component is project-level, the standard project file is used automatically - no need to specify anything.

 * `@Storage(StoragePathMacros.WORKSPACE_FILE)` for values stored in the workspace file.

-The state is persisted in a separate file by specifying a different setting for the `value` parameter, which was the `file` parameter before 2016.x.
+The state is persisted in a separate file by specifying a different setting for the `value` parameter.

 > **NOTE** For application-level components, it is strongly recommended to use a custom file, using of `other.xml` is deprecated.